Therapy Guidance for Patients with Colorectal Cancer Discussed at NCCN Annual Conference

 Highlights of the latest version of the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines™) for Colon and Rectal Cancer were presented at the NCCN 15th Annual Conference by Paul F. Engstrom, MD, of Fox Chase Cancer Center.
 Engstrom discussed specific recommendations for therapies and provided guidance on patients who benefit most from select regimens.

 HOLLYWOOD, FL (March 11, 2010) – Despite statistics stating that colorectal cancer is the fourth most frequently diagnosed cancer in men and women in the United States, mortality from colon cancer has decreased slightly over the past 30 years, possibly because of earlier diagnoses through screening and better treatment modalities.
-Recommendations relating to the latest treatment options were recently highlighted by Paul F. Engstrom, MD - Acting Director, Medical Oncology, of Fox Chase Cancer Center and chair of the NCCN Guidelines Panel for Colon and Rectal Cancer at the NCCN 15th Annual Conference on March 11, 2010.
+Recommendations relating to the latest treatment options were recently highlighted by Paul F. Engstrom, MD - Professor and Chairman, Hematology/Oncology; Professor of Medicine , Temple University School of Medicine, of Fox Chase Cancer Center and chair of the NCCN Guidelines Panel for Colon and Rectal Cancer at the NCCN 15th Annual Conference on March 11, 2010.

 Dr. Engstrom discussed notable changes to the recently updated NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines™) for Colon and Rectal Cancer including the appropriate role of adjuvant therapy for colon cancer.
 He stressed that the NCCN Guidelines Panel does not endorse the use of bevacizumab (Avastin™, Genentech/Roche) or cetuximab (Erbitux®, Bristol-Myers Squibb/ImClone Systems) in the adjuvant treatment of patients with high risk colon cancer outside of a clinical trial.